Frozenfire92/BeerExchange/README.md

 I have also asked professors at my University and it doesn't immediately seem there is a nice or intuitive solution.
 If you come up with one please let me know!

-I coded my solution in javascript with underscore.js
+I coded my solution in javascript with underscore.js.
+View the solution on [github pages here](http://frozenfire92.github.io/BeerExchange)